 In 1989, the government charged Milken with securities/reporting violations in a case that continues to engender controversy.
 He admitted conduct that resulted - during a brief period in his 20 years on Wall Street - in five violations.
 Although such conduct had never before (nor has since) been prosecuted criminally - a fact rarely mentioned in press reports - he resolved the case without a trial to prevent further impact on his family.
 After paying a $200 million fine and serving a one-year-and-10-month sentence, he resumed his philanthropic work.

 Milken graduated from Birmingham High School, a Los Angeles public school, where he was on the basketball, tennis and track teams, and was president of the Service Honor Society.
-Foretelling his future charitable initiatives, he was presented a city of Birmingham civic award for greatest service to the community.
+Foretelling his future charitable initiatives, he received the Outstanding Young Man award from the Encino (CA) Junior Chamber of Commerce for greatest service to the community.
 He was elected a member of Phi Beta Kappa at the University of California, Berkeley, where he graduated with highest honors.
 Milken received his master's degree in business administration from the University of Pennsylvania's Wharton School, where he was a Joseph Wharton fellow.
 He has received honorary degrees from business and medical schools; he writes frequently about public policy issues in major publications; and he is a widely sought-after speaker at conferences around the world.
 He and his wife, Lori, have three children and eight grandchildren and have been married since 1968.